molllyn1/mai-protocol-v2/README.md

 - Validate the users' orders and execute the match result of order book
 - Liquidation of the unsafe position
 - Insurance fund
-- Socialize the the liquidation loss
+- Socialize the liquidation loss
-- Global settlement when an emergency to keep the users’ assets safe
+- Global settlement when an emergency to keep the users' assets safe

 ## Design Details